This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BakeHolidayGoodness #CollectiveBias

 It is always good to encourage children to cook, so I am allowing them to help stir in the holiday morsels and marshmallow creme after the mixture comes off of the stove.
 I hope to encourage them to want to continue traditions and cook family recipes in their future.

 Hints: Be sure to make the Festive Chocolate Fudge on a non-rainy day as the sugar does not tend to dissolve the same as when weather conditions are more formidable.
 I also let the fudge cool several hours before cutting it.
 I recommend cutting in 40 pieces, 5 rows on the short side (9 ” side) and 8 across the long side (13# side).
 For exact cuts, add aluminum foil to the bottom of the pan and butter.
-Pour the hot fudge mix into the pan over the foil, which will allow it to be lifted out and making the cuts more perfect.
+Pour the hot fudge mix into the pan with the foil, which will allow it to be lifted out and making the cuts more perfect.

 Festive Chocolate Fudge